Gwangju Uprising: Anti-Americanism

-The 1980s marked a surge in Anti-American sentiment in Korea, widely traced to the United States' support for Chun's government and its involvement in the suppression of the Gwangju Uprising.
+In the 1980s, South Korea saw a marked rise in Anti-American sentiment.
+Many scholars have traced this shift to the United States' support for Chun's autocratic government and its involvement in the suppression of the Gwangju Uprising.
 According to Bruce Cumings:

 Gwangju convinced a new generation of young [Koreans] that the democratic movement had developed not with the support of Washington, as an older generation of more conservative Koreans thought, but in the face of daily American support for any dictator who could quell the democratic aspirations of the Korean people.
 The result was an anti-American movement in the 1980s that threatened to bring down the whole structure of American support for the ROK.
 American cultural centers were burned to the ground (more than once in Gwangju); students immolated themselves in protest of Reagan's support for Chun.

 Fundamental to these beliefs is the perception of U.S. complicity in Chun's rise to power and in the Gwangju Massacre.
 Although William H. Gleysteen, then U.S. Ambassador to South Korea, stated in a letter to The New York Times that the United States authorized the Republic of Korea Army's 20th Division to retake Gwangju and restore martial law, the United States government has denied these claims.
 The United States has consistently denied any foreknowledge of the unit's deployment, and has stated that the U.S. government would regardless have no right to interfere in the actions of the South Korean government.